heathbar/pixel-mixer/README.md

 The `opc` section defines the size and target of the output.
 Typically this would be a fadecandy server.

 ### Extremely basic example configuration
-Without defining any inputs, the mixer can only fade bwtween solid colors using the built-in solid color generator
+Without defining any inputs, the mixer can only fade between solid colors using the built-in solid color generator
 ```JavaScript
 {
     "mqtt": {